Rubusch/linux-c/010__basics/26__ioctl-signal/README.md

 # IOCTL demo with userspace application dealing with signals

-A loadable kernelmodule and a corresponding userspace application to show the usage of ioctl mechanisms.
+Show the usage of ioctl mechanisms.

 The ioctl implementation needs the following steps:
  * Create IOCTL command in driver